cloudfoundry-attic/sprout-cli/README.md

 ### 4. Run soloist

 The build runs long.
-We reccomend you allow all to sudo, at least while running:
+We recommend you allow all to sudo, at least while running:

 ```shell
 sudo perl -pi -e 's/%admin\tALL=\(ALL\) ALL/%admin\tALL=(ALL) NOPASSWD: ALL/' /etc/sudoers